-Trial is an opportunity for both parties to present evidence to a judge.
+Trial is a hearing where both parties present evidence to a judge.
 Evidence may be presented to the court through documents or witness testimony.

 Documents

 Bring copies and originals of all documents which support your position to court.
 These may include contracts, work orders, service records, receipts, and cancelled checks.
 Keep the originals for your files.